lanl-aea/waves/docs/tutorial_04_simulation_waves.rst

     The :meth:`waves.builders.solve_abaqus` builder has the option to retrieve non-zero exit codes from the Abaqus solver by parsing the output ``.sta`` file using ``grep``.
-The :meth:`waves.builders.solve_abaqus` API provides and example of the ``post_simulation`` builder argument as well has how exit codes are returned to the build system.
+The :meth:`waves.builders.solve_abaqus` API provides and example of the ``post_simulation`` builder argument as well as how exit codes are returned to the build system.

     This functionality is useful in cases where the model developer wants the build system to exit its processes if an Abaqus analysis does not complete successfully.
 By default, Abaqus will return a zero exit code regradless of